Cecafa Senior Challenge Cup: Kenya advance to semis after defeating Sudan | Goal.com

 Kenya have qualified for the Cecafa Senior Challenge Cup semi-finals after defeating Sudan 2-1 on Tuesday afternoon.

-The defending champions came into the match without their head coach Francis Kimanzi who is suspended by the organizers following what they termed as unsporting behavior.
+The defending champions came into the match without their head coach Francis Kimanzi, who is suspended by the organisers following what they termed as unsporting behaviour.
 For the Falcons of Jediane, a win could have pushed them to the top of the table in Group B following their 1-1 draw with Zanzibar.

-It took the three-time champions half an hour to open the scoring when Muhammad Namir capitalized on defensive lapses to put the ball past Samuel Odhiambo in Stars' goal.
+It took the three-time champions half an hour to open the scoring when Muhammad Namir capitalised on a defensive lapse to put the ball past Samuel Odhiambo in the Stars goal.

+After the break, the tide changed in favour of the defending champions as Sudan resorted to cautious play.

-Ulinzi Stars forward Oscar Wamalwa completed the comeback with a tap-in in the 76th minute to ensure Kenya becomes the first side to qualify to the last four with a game to spare.
+Ulinzi Stars forward Oscar Wamalwa completed the comeback with a tap-in in the 76th minute to ensure Kenya become the first side to qualify for the last four with a game to spare.

 Kenya XI: 18.
 Samuel Odhiambo (GK), 2.
 Samuel Olwande, 16.
 David Owino, 5.
 Johnstone Omurwa, 4.
 Joash Onyango (C), 8.
 Lawrence Juma, 15.
 Kevin Kimani, 13.
 Whyvonne Isuza, 10.Kenneth Muguna, 9.
 Oscar Wamalwa, 17.
 Moses Mudavadi